libuv/libuv/docs/src/misc.rst

                  sure the allocator is changed while no memory was allocated with the previous allocator, or that they are compatible.

+.. c:function:: void uv_library_shutdown(void);

+    .. versionadded:: 1.38.0

+    Release any global state that libuv is holding onto.
+Libuv will normally do so automatically when it is unloaded but it can be instructed to perform cleanup manually.

+    .. warning:: Only call :c:func:`uv_library_shutdown()` once.

+    .. warning:: Don't call :c:func:`uv_library_shutdown()` when there are still event loops or I/O requests active.

+    .. warning:: Don't call libuv functions after calling :c:func:`uv_library_shutdown()`.

 .. c:function:: uv_buf_t uv_buf_init(char* base, unsigned int len)

     Constructor for :c:type:`uv_buf_t`.